Professionals should not go up against their regulator alone

 ICRC

-• clients of optometrists
+• Patients of optometrists

-• employers of optometrists
+• Employers of optometrists

-• other optometrists
+• Fellow optometrists

-4. The ICRC will issue a decision
+• The ICRC renders a decision

-The potential outcomes of a decision include:
+The possible outcomes of this decision can range from:

-• A decision to take no further action
+• Opting to take no further action

-• Issue advice or caution a member
+• Providing advice to or cautioning the member

 Fitness to Practise Committee

-• Complaints are generally resolved in a more private manner
+• Complaints are typically resolved more privately

 Discipline Committee